-• Wheels24 reader Dr Rasto Ovin writes in to share his thoughts on the best Porsche ever built.
+• Wheels24 reader Dr Rasto Ovin shares his thoughts on the best Porsche ever built.

-• Ovin says he has owned six Porsche vehicles to date.
+• Ovin says he has owned six Porsche models to date.

 • For more motoring stories, go to Wheels24.